-Tranche R
+Tranche R:

-Currency Minimum investment Management fee Distribution

-amount Annual remuneration

-EUR none up to 0.72 % of the annually (A) or
+Currency Minimum investment Management fee annual remu- Distribution amount neration EUR none up to 2 % of the fund assets annually (A) or none

-fund assets none

-Tranche RZ
+Tranche RZ:

 No distribution fee will be paid out as part of the management fee for this unit class.
 Instead, the relevant service provider may directly charge the investor its advisory costs in accordance with its individual agreement.